 This rule also includes clean dishes, empty food containers, water bottles, toiletries, garbage, and pet food.
+Keep all of these items secured in your locked vehicle (make sure the windows are all the way up!) or a bear box, if one is provided.
 Also, don’t bring any of these items into your tent.

-When hiking, always travel in groups of 3 or more and make noise.
+When hiking, travel as a group if possible and make lots of noise.
 And no, hooking a bear bell onto your backpack does not count.
 Talk, shout, sing, or clap your hands instead.
 As a park ranger once said to a large group of us, “Bear bells aren’t loud enough to deter a bear.
 They just make you sound like breakfast.”

 3. Bear encounters

 If you encounter a bear, remain calm (despite every fiber of your being that’s probably telling you to run away screaming).
 You want to let the bear know that you’re a human and are not a threat.
-Speak to it (don’t yell), stand your ground, and make yourself look as large as possible (for example, raise your arms over your head).
-If the bear is just standing there watching you, slowly move away from it.
+Speak to it (don’t yell) and make yourself look as large as possible (for example, raise your arms over your head).
+If the bear is just standing there watching you, slowly back away from it.
 Do not look away or turn your back, but make sure to watch where you’re going so you don’t trip or stumble.
 Most encounters will simply end once you and the bear have calmly moved out of each other’s way.